Are you looking for a fun, exciting, and different New England getaway? If so, then Salem, Massachusetts, might be a great option for you to consider.

 If you really dig the witchy, supernatural vibe of Salem then you might as well dive into it all the way and stay at this very interesting one-bedroom suite inside the actual Satanic Temple Headquarters.

 It’s inside a Victorian mansion that was built in 1882.
-Sleep in a four-poster bed in a room with decor that is “consistent with The Satanic Temple aesthetic.”
-It’s right in the city center and is close to everything you’ll want to see and do.
+Sleep in a four-poster bed in a room with decor “consistent with The Satanic Temple aesthetic.”
+It’s in the city center and is close to everything you’ll want to see and do.

 About 30,000 to 40,000 people live in each town, respectively.
-Both of these small towns are a perfect location to stay to visit Salem because they are a bit cheaper and less busy than Salem proper, but you are only a few minutes and a bridge crossing away from the action.
+These small towns are a perfect location to visit Salem because they are a bit cheaper and less busy than Salem proper, but you are only a few minutes and a bridge crossing away from the action.

 Best Western Plus North Shore; Danvers